sudhirkumarverma/ThreadImplementation/README.md

 # ThreadImplementation
-This small project basically covering the thread class impementation using pthread library for linux and the std::thread functionality.
+This small project basically covering the thread class impementation using pthread library for linux and the std::thread class functionality.